 - Traditional sparge system: Add hops as soon as you have a few inches of wort in the bottom of the boil kettle.

-- Extract: Add hops right after stirring in DME/LME at around 150-160°F. Let steep for a few minutes and then bring to a boil.
+- Extract: Add hops along with any steeped specialty grains around 150-160°F. Let steep for the full duration (20-30 min) and then bring water to a boil for DME/LME additions.